maelchiotti/LocalMaterialNotes/README.md

 ### Customize

 - Choose your theme (light, dark or black)
-- Choose if you want your theme to be dynamic (use colors from your system, if supported)
+- Choose if you want your theme to be dynamic (use colors from your background)
 - Choose your language (see the [supported ones](#supported-languages))

 ## Screenshots